The Best Christmas Crackers Recipe: Saltine Toffee

 Instructions

-- Prepare the Pan: Preheat your oven to 350°F (175°C).
+Prepare the Pan: Preheat your oven to 350°F (175°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Arrange the saltine crackers in a single layer on the prepared baking sheet, making sure they are evenly spaced and cover the entire surface.

-- Make the Toffee: In a medium saucepan, melt the butter over medium heat.
+Make the Toffee: In a medium saucepan, melt the butter over medium heat.
 Once melted, add the brown sugar and sea salt.
 Bring the mixture to a boil, stirring constantly, and let it cook for 3-5 minutes, until the toffee reaches a deep amber color and thickens slightly.

-- Pour and Bake: Carefully pour the hot toffee mixture over the arranged crackers, using a spatula to spread it evenly to the edges of the pan.
+Pour and Bake: Carefully pour the hot toffee mixture over the arranged crackers, using a spatula to spread it evenly to the edges of the pan.
 Make sure the crackers are completely covered.
 Bake for 8-10 minutes, or until the toffee is bubbly and the edges are starting to darken.

-- Cool and Break: Remove the pan from the oven and let it cool on a wire rack for 5 minutes.
-While still warm, use a sharp knife or your hands to break the toffee-coated crackers into irregular pieces.
+Cool and Break: Let the crackers cool on a wire rack for 10 minutes.
+While still warm, use a sharp knife or your hands to break the chocolate-covered toffee crackers into irregular pieces.
 Sprinkle with additional sea salt, if desired.

 Timing Overview